 - Admire the numerous Bushman paintings and uncover some of Waterberg's archaeological history

-Why we like it?
 Possibly the most fun-filled African lodge we've ever encountered, where the hosts are like genies who magically conjure up your every wish.
-As a parent of six children, the owner knows exactly how to satisfy the curiosity and energy of little ones, whilst there's just the right balance of high adrenaline activity and chill out zone to satiate grown-ups.
-Leobo is just perfect for those celebrating a special occasion - there's so much to keep everybody entertained, and the chill out areas with super-sized sofas and fireplaces just invite lazy evenings watching the stars fall out of the sky.
+As a parent of six children, the owner knows exactly how to satisfy the curiosity and energy of little ones, whilst there's just the right balance of high adrenaline activity and chill out areas to satisfy grown-ups.
+Leobo is just perfect for those celebrating a special occasion - there's so much to keep everybody entertained, and the generous relaxation areas with super-sized sofas and fireplaces invite lazy evenings watching the stars fall out of the sky.

 Nota bene: Children are very welcome and babysitting services are available.
 Participation in game activities are, however, at the discretion of your guide.